leo-cb/datascience/README.md

 A genetic algorithm with elitism and mutations developed from scratch in R in order to solve a least cost path optimization problem.
 Non-admissible solutions are penalized through a carefully constructed objective function, which also ensures that the algorithm scales well with the problem's dimension.
 Additionally, it creates performance charts for different hyperparameter values to allow for the selection of proper hyperparameters.

-## OriginsRO market (Python)

-Scrapes data from an online game's market data using BeautifulSoup, and compares the value with similar items and historical averages to alert about undervalued items.

 ## Synthetic stocks (R)

 Synthetic stock time-series have diverse uses, such as valuing financial options to backtesting strategies.
 This script creates a synthetic price time-series, based on historical prices of a given stock, by first fitting a gjrGARCH model and then using this model to simulate prices.